marcuspimenta/Message-Manager-CORBA-JSM/README.md

 ##About
 Implementing a management system using CORBA and JMS Message-Oriented Middleware (MOM).
-This system has the function of manage message queues on a MOM server.
+This system has the function of manage message on a MOM server.
 The system have a client and server communication.
 This client send message by way of CORBA, and server using CORBA and JMS.

 Client CORBA <-> [Server CORBA <-> Server JMS]